 Expecting disaster to strike, no matter what.
 We act as if possible what if scenarios are certain.

-Because my wife wasn’t ready for the company picnic at noon like I asked her to be, we’re going to be late.
+Because my husband wasn’t ready for the company picnic at noon like I asked him to be, we’re going to be late.
 I’m going to look like a fool and am never going to get that promotion I’ve been working for.

 Personalization is a distortion where a person believes that everything others do or say is some kind of direct, personal attack.